Page semi-protected

 The Society Portal

 A society ( /səˈsəti/) is a group of individuals involved in persistent social interaction or a large social group sharing the same spatial or social territory, typically subject to the same political authority and dominant cultural expectations.
 Societies are characterized by patterns of relationships ( social relations) between individuals who share a distinctive culture and institutions; a given society may be described as the sum total of such relationships among its constituent members.
-In the social sciences, a larger society often exhibits stratification or dominance patterns in subgroups.

 Selected article